kristianpiacenti/PIAPixelArtEditor/README.md

 PIA Pixel Art: Editor
 ========

-"Pixel Art: Editor" is a FREE bitmap editor tool designed to casual users who needs a simple solution built in Unity.
+"Pixel Art: Editor" is a FREE bitmap editor tool designed to casual users who need a simple solution built in Unity.

 Support: piacentikristian@hotmail.it